 1.1.
-Pegasus Group have been commissioned by Richborough to prepare a Heritage Statement and Archaeological Desk-Based Assessment to consider the proposed residential development at Land off Longfield Road, Meopham, Gravesham, Kent, DA13 0JL, as shown on the Site Location Plan provided at Plate 1.
+Pegasus Group have been commissioned by Richborough to prepare a Heritage Statement and Archaeological Desk-Based Assessment to consider the proposed residential development at land to the east of Wrotham Road, Meopham, Gravesend, Kent, DA13 0JL, as shown on the Site Location Plan provided at Plate 1.